withastro/docs/src/pages/en/guides/manual-setup-new.md

 In your text editor, create a new file in your directory at `public/robots.txt`. `robots.txt` is a simple file that most sites will include to tell search bots like Google how to treat your site.

-For this guide, copy-and-paste the following code snippet (including `---` dashes) into your new file:
+For this guide, copy-and-paste the following code snippet into your new file:

 ```
 # Example: Allow all bots to scan and index your site.